-- 1) To continue developing research projects on specific aspects of water resources applied to urban water supply (and urban environment); - To continue supporting the networking efforts (UHLN), through increased investment in the aspects of exchange of information and data banking; - 3) To develop a training program in this field of expertise. - 4) To develop projects (complementarily of the existing and proposed EESD's) in the fields of political and administrative constraints to urban water supply. - 5) To define areas in which the Center (perhaps through CD) could assist for better communication between researchers and users (managers/ engineers) and in the better knowledge of potential avenues of funding that could allow more effective implementation of the research results.
+1) To continue developing research projects on specific aspects of water resources applied to urban water supply (and urban environment);

+- 2) To continue supporting the networking efforts (UHLN), through increased investment in the aspects of exchange of information and data banking; - 3) To develop a training program in this field of expertise. - 4) To develop projects (complementarily of the existing and proposed EESD's) in the fields of political and administrative constraints to urban water supply.
+There has been several IDRC-supported projects (some still active) that relate to this matter, as it is the case of project 3-P-89-0160: "Rethinking the Latin